VolenKovachev312/CarPark-Solutions/README.md

 ![image](https://github.com/VolenKovachev312/CarParkingSystem/assets/117029606/505aa559-c308-4a88-bec2-c723a39cc7e8)

 <h2>Admin Page</h2>
-In the Admin Page the admins can create new locations and also look at every parking location, edit them if necessary and check all the reservations made for them.<br>
+In the Admin Page the admins can create new locations, search for locations by name and also look at every parking location, edit them if necessary and check all the reservations made for them.<br>
 What is more, the admins can search up information about users, such as their name, their reservations, and other stats.<br>
 <br>